Rudolf Flesch Audio

 Flesch's Instructions

-Flesch's Three Principles for a Successful Nationwide Literacy Campaign.
+Rudolf Flesch's Three Principles for a Successful Nationwide Literacy Campaign

 Chart Supplement

 Phonovisual Charts While not a part of Flesch's program, I have found these charts very helpful when used in combination with Flesch's Exercises.
-First published in 1943, this method is still in print!
+First published in 1942, this method is still in print!
+Here is my Natural Phonic Primer: Phonovisual Chart Correlation

 Flash Cards for Rudolf's Flesch's phonics words.